-The regional training events are one-day, in-person workshops for school nutrition program personnel directly employed by the LEA/SFA.
-There will be three regional training events (north, central, and southern parts of the state) that will take place at a local community college in each of the respective areas.
+(north, central, and southern parts of the state) that will take place at a local community college in each of the respective areas.
 Grantees are only required to attend one of the regional trainings, as the same training will be conducted at each location.
-The first portion of the day will be hands-on training with culinary program instructors, where training participants will learn ways to improve quality and nutritional standards of breakfast food served using less sodium and sugar and serving a variety of protein sources, whole grains, milk, fruits, and vegetables.
+The first portion of the day will be hands-on training with culinary program instructors, during which training participants will learn ways to improve quality and nutritional standards of breakfast food using less sodium and sugar and serving a variety of protein sources, whole grains, milk, fruits, and vegetables.
 The second part of the day will be training conducted by ISBE staff on SBP meal pattern requirements and other regulatory items.
 Specific locations/dates for the regional training events will be shared with grantees once those details are finalized.
-Each grantee must send at least one school nutrition program employee of the LEA/SFA to the regional training event.
+Each grantee must send at least one school nutrition program employee of the SFA to the regional training event.
 Grantees may utilize grant funds to facilitate school nutrition personnel attendance at the regional training event (not to exceed 5 percent of the SFA's total grant award).
 This may include costs that are necessary and reasonable for travel to the training location and/or expense for substitute coverage for school nutrition program personnel on the day of the training.
+These workshops will take place during July 2025; participants will be notified of dates and locations when they become available.